theunicornguild/PopoTheWorkerDocs/06_future_tasks/02_javascript_3_future_tasks.md

 };
 ```

 Now they're in two separate lists.
 Since we just changed the name in the state for the tasks list, we need to change references to it.
-Change it's name in the `addTask`, `updateLocalStorage`, `retrieveFromLocalStorage`, and `render` functions.
+Change its name in the `addTask`, `updateLocalStorage`, `retrieveFromLocalStorage`, and `render` functions.

 When we're adding a new task, we need to check if the task's due date is in the future.
 If it is, then we add it to `futureTasks`.
 So, change your `App`'s `addTask()` method to: